Alpha Psi Omega

 Regional festival productions are seen by the National Selection Term chosen by the Kennedy Center and the KC/ACTF National committee.
 This panel selects four to six of the best and most diverse regional festival Participating productions to be showcased in the spring at the annual national festival at the Kennedy Center, all expenses paid.
 The national festival is the culmination of the KC/ACTF year.
 Recipients of national KC/ACTF awards, scholarships, and fellowships are also announced during the national festival.

 Each major production at MWSU is entered in the American College Theatre Festival.
 A theatrical performer from outside MWSU attends one performance, then does a verbal review of the play.

-The department selects one actor for their outstanding performance, and then the adjudicator selects one.
+Theatre, Cinema and Dance selects one actor for their outstanding performance, and then the adjudicator selects one.
 These students are eligible to compete at the regional ACTF festival for the Irene Ryan scholarship.

 SETC – Southeastern Theatre Conference

 This is an organization that encompasses the southeastern states, Puerto Rico and the American Virgin Islands.
 It is the largest regional organization of its kind.
 An annual convention is held every March in a southeastern city.
 The Spring Auditions and Job Contact are held at the annual convention where over 90 companies audition and interview candidates for jobs.
 This is a great place to land a summer theatre job!
 The convention also hosts fantastic workshops and panels.
 It is a wonderful experience and is always well attended.